CodeByLine/TwentyTwenty-Child/README.md

 # TwentyTwenty-Child
-A working child theme of WordPress Twenty Twenty
+An imperfect, but working, child theme of WordPress Twenty Twenty.